 Having traveled with twin infants, I can attest to the gauntlet that is air travel.
 Thankfully, it gets easier as kids grow up and get a little more self-sufficient.
 Nevertheless, travel is expensive.

 Whether or not you use points.
 The Cubert family (of course!) uses points each year to visit grandparents in Nevada.
 This is a three-hour direct flight that feels just about the ceiling of our “Travel with little kids” limits.

-Frugal Substitution For Going Out on the Town: Game Night!
+3.)
+Going Out on the Town, or Game Night?

 Double dates, happy hours, and hitting the town always seem to top everyone’s list when it comes to the weekend.
 Well, I’m here to tell you that a good old-fashioned Game Night is where the action is at.
 Especially in cold states like Minnesota.

 Just invite your friends over to make THEM go out in the cold!
 But don’t worry.
 They’ll appreciate not having to hop from bar to bar or bar to restaurant, or restaurant to bar, in 10 below wind chills.

 The lesson here isn’t meant to zero in on just a few excessively overwrought frugal nuggets.
 These are simply examples that you can springboard from, to other substitutes.

 Think about it when you’re dining out: Do you need the filet mignon when the burger is pretty good?
 Do you need a new Tesla Model S, when you could ride your bike and save the planet?
 (Oh, but now I would KILL for my very own glossy black Model S!!!)